gssaluja77/ReAct-AI-Agent/README.md

 **How to run:**

+- For running local models, be sure to have ollama installed on your system
 - Install the uv package manager using `pip install uv` or `brew install uv`
 - Install latest (or >3.14) version of Python using `uv python install`
 - Create a virtual environment with `uv venv` and activate it using `source .venv/bin/activate`